Melasma L81.1

 This section has been translated automatically.

-• Cryosurgery: In circumscribed foci in the face, good successes have been described with superficial cryosurgery using the open spray method.
-This method requires great clinical experience of the therapist.
-However, according to his own experience, it is highly efficient.
+Cryosurgery: For circumscribed foci on the face, good results have been described with superficial cryosurgery using an open spray procedure.
+This method requires extensive clinical experience on the part of the therapist.
+However, our own experience shows that it is highly efficient.

-• Laser: The use of lasers (ruby, YAG laser) is judged differently because of the often resulting irregular depigmentation.
+Laser: The use of lasers (ruby, YAG laser) is judged differently due to the often resulting irregular depigmentation.

-• Chemical peeling: In the sunless season a chemical peeling can be tried, especially on fair-skinned patients.
-In particular with 50-70% glycolic acid, possibly a combination of 10% glycolic acid and 2% hydroquinone, good clinical results can be achieved in the hands of the experienced.
+Chemical peeling: Chemical peeling can be tried during the low-sun season, especially on fair-skinned patients.
+Particularly with 50-70% glycolic acid, possibly a combination of 10% glycolic acid and 2% hydroquinone, good clinical results can be achieved in the hands of experienced practitioners.

 Progression/forecast